DomDomHaas/domdomhaas.github.io/_posts/2014-12-08-Unity Serialization.md

 {% endhighlight %}

 With the following snippet you can access the "m_LocalIdentfierInFile".
-Make sure it is surrounded with the **"#if UNITY_EDITOR"** otherwise you can't create a build!
+Make sure it is surrounded with the **"#if UNITY_EDITOR"** and don't use "using UnityEditor;" otherwise you can't create a build!

 {% highlight c# %}
     // Init this instance, it's public so it can be called from a InspectorScript